getsentry/sentry-docs/docs/clients/cocoa/index.rst

         int *x = 0; *x = 42;

-*Note that if you crash with a debugger attached nothing will happen.*  To test the crashing just close the app and launch it again from the springboard.
-Additionally crashes are only submitted on re-launching the application to make sure you do that.
+*Note that if you crash with a debugger attached nothing will happen.*

+Crashes are only submitted upon re-launching the application.
+To test the crashing, close the app and launch it again from the springboard.

 Deep Dive
 ---------